A Complete Guide to React Micro Frontend

 The next thing to do is to use the Vite CLI to make two separate directories:

-1. application, a react app which will use the components,
+1. application, a React app that will use the components,

 2. shared, which will make them available to other apps.